 BEGES-R fact sheet

-Regulatory method for carrying out greenhouse gas emission inventories
+Regulatory method for carrying out greenhouse gas emission assessments

-The regulatory method was developed within the work of the national coordination hub on greenhouse gas emissions assessments, created by Article R. 229-49 of the Environmental Code.
-The BEGES-r method is strongly inspired by existing frameworks, in particular those defined at the international level such as theISO 14064-1, and its latest iteration was published in July 2022.
+The regulatory method was developed within the work of the national coordination unit on greenhouse gas emissions assessments, created by article R. 229-49 of the Environmental Code.
+The BEGES-r method is strongly inspired by existing frameworks, in particular those defined at international level such as theISO 14064-1, and its latest iteration was published in July 2022.

 What are the objectives of the approach?

-The BEGES-r method aims to enable French organisations, public or private, to quantify their GHG emissions in order to identify and mobilise levers for action to reduce their impact on the climate.
-By requiring the publication of these assessments on the Bilan GES site of ADEME, French regulation encourages transparency and pooling.
+The BEGES-r method aims to enable French organisations, public or private, to quantify their GHG emissions in order to identify and mobilise levers of action to reduce their impact on the climate.
+By requiring the publication of these assessments on the Bilan GESarrow-up-right section of ADEME, the French regulation encourages transparency and pooling.

-The latest version of the BEGES-r methodology accompanies Decree No. 2022-982 of 1 July 2022 and accompanies an extension of the scope of BEGES-r for organisations subject to regulatory requirements to include significant indirect emissions in order to promote a more global and relevant action.
+The latest version of the BEGES-r methodology accompanies Decree No. 2022-982 of 1 July 2022 and supports an extension of the BEGES-r scope for organisations subject to the regulation to include significant indirect emissions to promote a more comprehensive and relevant action.

 1. Framework : definition of the organisation's organisational boundary